lifebit-ai/lncRNA-Annotation-nf/README.md

 ## Quick start

-Make sure you have all the required dependencies listed in the last section.
+Make sure you have all the required dependencies listed in the last section or run with Docker.

 Install the Nextflow runtime by running the following command:

     $ curl -fsSL get.nextflow.io | bash

-When done, you can launch the pipeline execution by entering the command shown below:
+When done, you can launch the pipeline execution with Docker by entering the command shown below:

-    $ nextflow run cbcrg/lncRNA-Annotation-nf
+    $ nextflow run skptic/lncRNA-Annotation-nf -profile test

 By default the pipeline is executed against the provided example dataset.
 Check the *Pipeline parameters*  section below to see how enter your data on the program